 Event details coming soon!

-He is author of several books, most recently What is Populism? published by Penn Press in 2016 and already scheduled to be published in nine other languages.
-Müller also wrote Contesting Democracy: Political Ideas in Twentieth Century Europe; Constitutional Patriotism; A Dangerous Mind: Carl Schmitt in Post-War European Thought; and Another Country: German Intellectuals, Unification and National Identity.
+Mueller is author of several books, most recently What is Populism? published by Penn Press in 2016 and already scheduled to be published in nine other languages.
+He also wrote Contesting Democracy: Political Ideas in Twentieth Century Europe; Constitutional Patriotism; A Dangerous Mind: Carl Schmitt in Post-War European Thought; and Another Country: German Intellectuals, Unification and National Identity.
 He has edited German Ideologies since 1945: Studies in the Political Thought and Culture of the Bonn Republic; and Memory and Power in Post-War Europe: Studies in the Presence of the Past.
-Müller contributes regularly to London Review of Books, the Guardian, and the New York Review of Books.
+Mueller contributes regularly to London Review of Books, the Guardian, and the New York Review of Books.